wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-26-integrating-doctrine-2-with-codeigniter-2.md

 ## Defining Models

 Building models using the AnnotationDriver is simple.
-You can build your classes as if they were regular PHP classes, and define the Doctrine metadata in Docblock annotations.
+You can build your classes as if they were regular PHP classes, and define the Doctrine metadata in DocBlock annotations.

 ```php
 <?php